JBlitzar/code-completion/README.md

     - The lesson here is to make sure you don't have the same code in multiple places, and to ensure when you change a part, that it won't have unintended side effects.

 - Analysis of data is important to understand it and know how to treat it.

   - For example, it was important to realize that many tokens were used only a couple of times.
 This allowed me to cut down on the number of unique tokens, thus reducing model size, without disrupting the diversity of the dataset.

-### **Next Steps**

 - After relatively extensive hyperparameter tuning, I had determined that I was plateuing on performance.
-- I am currently working on investigating new evaluation metrics, inference strategies such as beam search, and curating a larger dataset (with 10 github stars rather than 100 github stars as the minimum threshold, resulting in ~4x the data).
+- I implemented additional inference strategies (top-k, top-p, beam search) and metrics (perplexity, top-k accuracy)
+- I curated a larger dataset, with a threshold of 10 github stars rather than 100 and more lenient size restrictions.
+This resulted in a dataset approximately four times bigger.
+After some license filtering, I ended up with a dataset approximately two times bigger.

+- Most recently, I've been working on experimenting with different curriculums to see if it leads to faster convergence speeds.
+There was [another paper](https://arxiv.org/pdf/2407.10194) on the same topic which concluded that curriculum learning has no effect on code generation, instead finding that it greatly assisted in code execution.
+They used procedurally-generated synthetic data to control for which samples were easy, medium, or hard, but I was curious how it would pan out on real data rather than synthetic data.
+I've been experimenting with several different curriculums, using several different metrics, namely median token rarity, entropy, and loss-based metrics, with the curriculums being a traditional sequential curriculum, sliding window curriculum, anticurriculum, and three-stage hybrid curriculum.

 ## **5. Conclusion**